 GC-MS analysis

 Gas chromatography-mass spectrometry (GC-MS) is a popular and versatile analysis technique for identifying and quantifying concentrations of organic substances.
-Common applications of GC-MS include quality control in the food industry, screening for impurities in environmental samples, and food contact material migration testing.
+Common applications of GC-MS include quality control in the food industry, impurity screening of environmental samples, and food contact material migration testing.

 What is GC-MS and what is it used for?